wildyeast/sadiss/client/README.md

 ![SADISS](https://sadiss.net/api/logo_black.png)

-## Installation
+# Client

 The SADISS client is a Vue.js app.
+It is supposed to be deployed on a web server and run on mobile phone browsers.

 ### Prerequisites
 Make sure that your server has the following software installed: